 Depending on how efficient the government is in updating its electronic records, it can affect a person's ability to renew a driver’s license or professional license and even prevent the borrower from enlisting in the Armed Forces.

 The Amount Keeps Growing

-While the initial amount due might have been manageable, the total grows as time elapses.
-There are additional interest costs, late fees, potential attorney fees, and court costs, collection fees, and other costs associated with the collection process which can be added to the amount owed.
+The total debt will only get worse.
+There are additional interest costs, late fees, potential attorney fees, court costs, collection fees, and other costs associated with the collection process which can be added to the amount owed.

 It Can Get Serious

 The borrower can be sued and taken to court for non-payment.